 The total column on the general purpose financial statements is captioned "memorandum only" to indicate that it is presented only to facilitate financial analysis.
-Data in this column does not present financial position, results of operations or cash flows in conformity accounting principles generally accepted in the United States of America.
+Data in this column does not present financial position, results of operations or cash flows in conformity with generally accepted accounting principles.
 Neither is such data comparable to a consolidation.
 Interfund eliminations have not been made on the aggregation of this data.

-Cash - Cash consists of currency and checks on hand, demand deposit accounts, with banks and other financial institutions.
+Cash - Cash consists of currency and checks on hand and demand deposit accounts, with banks and other financial institution.